diddy5436/diddy5436.github.io/README.md

 	- Add a title for the commit,
 	- Optionally, add some comments
 	- Press commit changes.

+As mentioned in the previous step, your resume will be the markdown input to Jekyll.

 Commits are what allow many individuals to contribute to a project, these commits need an internet connection, thus any progress can be stored locally until internet is present, where the commit can take place.
 This is directly related to how DVCS work as menstioned in part 1.